rcywang/d-wave-demodoc/docs/install.rst

 Installing Ocean Tools
 ======================

-This section uses the `Install Ocean Tools <https://docs.ocean.dwavesys.com/en/stable/overview/install.html>`_ instructions from D-Wave’s official `Ocean Documentation <https://docs.ocean.dwavesys.com/en/stable/index.html>`_ and is meant as a placeholder or example for the configuration section of software installation/documentation.
+This section uses the `Install Ocean Tools <https://docs.ocean.dwavesys.com/en/stable/overview/install.html>`_ instructions from D-Wave’s official `Ocean Documentation <https://docs.ocean.dwavesys.com/en/stable/index.html>`_ and is meant as a placeholder and example for the configuration section of software installation/documentation.

 ----